-There are so many kind of Japanese pickle since the preservation is one of the key components when you talk about Japanese cooking.
+There are so many kinds of Japanese pickles out there since preservation is one of the key components when you talk about Japanese cooking.

-I'm very grateful for having dried ingredients ready for anytime I want inject more nutrition to my dish.
+In today's Japanese pickle recipe, I used dried daikon radish.
+As for preservation methods, I have lots of dried ingredients in my pantry.
+I'm very grateful for having dried ingredients ready for anytime I want inject more nutrition into my dishes.

-Dried daikon radish is crunchy & chewy texture soaking up all the yummy pickle marinade.
+Dried daikon radish is crunchy & chewy in texture.
+It is great at soaking up all the yummy pickle marinade.

-I keep this dried radish pickle in a fridge and enjoy with rice, noodles through out the week.
+I keep this dried radish pickle in the fridge and enjoy it with rice and noodles throughout the week.

-Dried radish pickle is a perfect side dish to have in summer!
+Dried radish pickles are the perfect side dish to have in summer!

 <JAPANESE PICKLED RADISH/ 切り干し大根の漬物>